pedrolink/pedrolink/README.md

 My name is Pedro Link.

-I'm computer scientist, that has been working as a Full Stack developer since 2017. 💻
+I'm computer scientist, that has been working as a Software Engineer since 2017. 💻

 I am passionate about what I do.
 I am a proactive person and always looking for new learnings.